metashot/prok-quality/README.md

   - **Genome**: genome filename
   - **Cluster**: the cluster ID (from 0 to N-1)
   - **Representative**: is this genome the cluster representative?

-  By default the dereplication is performed with the species-level ANI threshold (0.95, parameter `--ani_thr`).

 - `filtered_derep`: representative genomes (by dereplication, when `--skip_dereplication=false`).